 The passive voice is often maligned by teachers and professors as a bad writing habit.
-Or, to put it in the active voice, teachers and professors across the English-speaking world malign the passive voice as a bad writing habit.
+Or, to put that in the active voice: Teachers and professors across the English-speaking world malign the passive voice as a bad writing habit.

 What is the passive voice?

 In general, the active voice makes your writing stronger, more direct, and, you guessed it, more active.
 The subject is something, or it does the action of the verb in the sentence.
 With the passive voice, the subject is acted upon by some other performer of the verb.
 (In case you weren’t paying attention, the previous two sentences use the type of voice they describe.)

 But the passive voice is not incorrect.
 In fact, there are times when it can come in handy.
 Read on to learn how to form the active and passive voices, when using the passive voice is a good idea, and how to avoid confusing it with similar forms.